Fancy relocating overseas in 2021? Here are three destinations to consider

 For the retired, the Algarve is still a top choice.
 Easy to reach in three hours from the UK, Portugal’s southern coast offers a healthy, active retirement in arguably Europe’s best climate.

-Portugal also has ‘golden visas’, where you buy a property worth over €500,000 and they grant you residency, and a special tax scheme for retirees.
+If you’re looking for property for sale in Portugal, the country has ‘golden visas’, where you buy a property worth over €500,000 and they grant you residency, and a special tax scheme for retirees.

 2) New Zealand